“Cryopreservation is the use of very low temperatures to preserve the cells and tissues that are structurally intact.”

 Freezing of cell cultures.

-Conservation of endangered and disease free plant species.
+Conservation of endangered plant species.

 This was an introduction to Cryopreservation, its Applications, process, and advantages.
 For more information, stay tuned with BYJU’S.

 Articles of Interest